 I get through most of my preparation routine for the Marines, but sometimes find I have to stop due to time.
 Do you recommend breaking workouts into two-a-days if you do not have time, or do you have a quick way to get reps of calisthenics in so at least I can match the rep requirement for that particular workout?

 From a future Marine Raider (I hope!)

-Maxing pullups in the USMC should be a goal for every poolee.
-Since you are in the mid-teens in your pullups, here are some advanced pullup/second workout options for you.
-Here are some options for you:
+Maxing pull-ups in the USMC should be a goal for every poolee.
+Since you are in the mid-teens in your pull-ups, here are some advanced pull-up/second-workout options for you.
+Here are some options:

 Yes, a second workout of the day always works to get all the workouts into one day.
-It will also make for a better second hour of training intensity as opposed to doing 2 back to back hours of training.
-You may find your reps, times, and strength a little better after a break and some food during your second workout.
-I usually will break it up so I do the PT and cardio in the AM and maybe the weights and longer cardio (rucking/swimming) in the PM.
+It also will make for a better second hour of training intensity, as opposed to doing two back-to-back hours of training.
+You may find your reps, times and strength a little better after a break and some food during your second workout.
+I usually will break it up so I do the PT and cardio in the morning and maybe the weights and longer cardio (rucking/swimming) in the afternoon or evening.

 Good luck with quick fixes to your workout plan.
 In the end, it is all about quality and volume.
 You can get the reps required in a day, even if that is spread into two different workouts.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.